 Rats are scavengers.
 They have an excellent sense of taste and a good memory.
 A rat can identify certain substances, including rat poisons, after just a tiny taste of it.

 The Norway rat is also called a "sewer rat".
-Norway rats tend to be larger and more aggressive to animals, humans and each other than Roof rats.
+Norway rats tend to be larger and more aggressive to animals, humans and each other.

 Norway rats eat a wide variety of foods but mostly prefer cereal grains, meats, fish, nuts, and some fruits.